 A1.
 Yes.
 Since September 2010, with the updated function of WebSAMS, schools are able to import OLE information (in the session of "Other Learning Experiences") kept in other electronic tools into WebSAMS.
 Therefore, for generating SLP reports in WebSAMS, schools can input OLE information (in the form of Excel table), performance / awards gained outside school (in the form of Excel table) and student's "self-accounts" (in the form of text file) into WebSAMS. (to top )

 Q2.
 Could schools implement SLP in whatever school-based formats or tools?

-could implement SLP in any school-based formats or tools in line
+A2.
+Schools could implement SLP in any school-based formats or

-with the broad content framework stated in SSCG Booklet 5B.
-This
+tools in line with the broad content framework of SLP stated in

 Schools should assist their students to build their SLPs during

 their senior secondary education.
 They could implement their

 school-based SLP that is in line with the above broad content